 CODART’s annual congress is a unique event for members, who gather from all over the world to share insights and find partners for new exhibitions.
 The congress themes focus on issues related to curatorial work within a broad, topical and international framework.
 The CODARTfocus meetings are comprehensive sessions in which curators show their collections, open their stores, and discuss their exhibitions with their colleagues from all corners of the compass.

 CODART’s website is the main port of call on the internet for everything related to Dutch and Flemish art in museums.
 It functions as an information and meeting center, a research tool, and as a guide to information and sources found elsewhere on the internet, such as museum websites, universities, and research institutions.
 Around 1000 unique visitors consult the website daily.
 They scan the latest news of the museum community, seek information about museum curators, visit exhibitions, look at paintings in collection catalogues, read the CODART publications and the Curator in the Spotlight section.
 Specialists and students can find suggestions for further reading, links to online publications, bibliographies, or the addresses of individuals and institutions that can help them further with their research.

 “It goes without saying that CODART is important for curators, because this organization offers us the possibility of meeting colleagues from all over the world.
 This allows us to exchange information and discuss new ideas.
 As a curator in St. Petersburg, it means a great deal to me that Eastern and Western European museums are once again au courant about each other’s collections.”
 Irina Sokolova, State Hermitage Museum, St. Petersburg

-The CODART eZine provides information on the network’s activities, members and collections, new developments, less well-known collections, and new curators.
-It is a digital magazine made for and by our members and friends, meant for everyone interested in Dutch and Flemish art around the globe.
+The CODARTfeatures provide information on the network’s activities, members and collections, new developments, less well-known collections, and new curators.
+The publication is made for and by our members and friends, and is meant for everyone interested in Dutch and Flemish art around the globe.

 “This is a wonderful, essential and enthusiastic organization that deserves everyone’s support.”